How is the Water at your Work? Why Workplace Water Quality Matters

 How much water should you drink for ‘optimum hydration’ and at what point is it enough?
 Should you drink until you don’t feel thirsty or think about trying to hit ‘proper hydration levels’ on a daily basis?
 Don’t be overwhelmed by statistics as everyone is unique!

 There is no exact amount for everybody because the amount of water you take will depend on your weight, the temperature of your environment, and how much physical activity you take part in.
-There a thousands of factors that can affect your situation.
+There are thousands of factors that can affect your situation.

 Having said that, there are still averages for male and female adults with respect to water consumption.